influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withPriorityClassName(priorityClassName)
 ```

-The name of the priority class used to assign priority to the pods.
-For more information about priority classes, see {K8sPriorityClass}.
+"The name of the priority class used to assign priority to the pods.
+For more information about priority classes, see {K8sPriorityClass}."

 ### fn spec.cruiseControl.template.pod.withSchedulerName